CAMPSITE ACTIVITIES-Watch this section for updates!

 end of the feast, most everyone who attends the classes should be able to read

 biblical Hebrew.
 Those who attend every class and/or pass the final exam will be given a

 and worship at third hour (10am) in the conference room and the ninth hour (4pm) at the tabernacle.

 Tabernacle (10:30am), read on loudspeaker at 10:30AM for the whole camp to hear.

 will be taught during the praise and worship portions of the

 Auction for charity - Bring an

 item to auction off and proceeds will go toward alms and ministry.

 Children activities - Story time for children, arts & crafts, Youth & family night

-with a special event planned, Midnight Midrash for teens (10pm -midnight),
+with a special event planned, Youth Gathering for teens,

 Volleyball, organized Kickball, Wiffle ball, Music and more.